-430. INTELLECTUAL HISTORY OF EUROPE IN THE NINETEENTH CEN-TURY.
+[430.
+INTELLECTUAL HISTORY OF EUROPE IN THE NINETEENTH CENTURY.
 Spring term.
 Credit three hours.
-Prerequisite, History 401, 444, or 916, or Government 321, or consent of the instructor.
+Prerequisite, History 401, or 916, or Government 321, or consent of the instructor.
 Open to upperclassmen and graduate students.
-M W F 12.
+T Th S 10.
 Mr. SIMON.
+Not offered in 1956-1957.]

 431. THE EUROPEAN REVOLUTION, 1789-1848.
 Fall term.
-Credit three hours.
-Open to upperclassmen with consent of the instructor and to graduate students.
+Prerequisite, History 104 or consent of the instructor.
 A reading knowledge of French is required.
 W F 2-3:30.
 Mr. FOX.

-A critical analysis of the great French Revolution followed by a survey of the impact of this revolution on the rest of western Europe in the first half of the nineteenth century, particularly as manifested in the Revolutions of 1820, 1830, and 1848.
+Begins with a critical analysis of the great French Revolution and continues with a survey of the impact of this revolution on the rest of western Europe during the first half of the nineteenth century, particularly as manifested in the revolutions of 1820, 1830, and 1848.
 A discussion course conducted at an advanced level.

-432. EVOLUTION OF THE FRENCH REPUBLIC.
+482. EVOLUTION OF THE FRENCH REPUBLIC.
 Spring term.
 Credit three hours.
-Open to upperclassmen with consent of the instructor and to graduate students.
+Prerequisite, History 104 or consent of the instructor.
 A reading knowledge of French is required.
 W F 2-3:30.
 Mr. FOX.